Tamiflu is an antiviral drug used to prevent and treat the influenza virus. Available to buy online from Dr Fox.Start order

 |up to £40||£3.00|

 If you have your own private paper prescription please post to our pharmacy (details).

 Dr Fox prices are 25%–50% lower than other UK online clinics.

 UK delivery only: £2.90 per consultation via Royal Mail Tracked 24 Signed For (1-2 working days with tracking).

 Parcel forwarding services are not permitted.
 Use only UK home or work delivery address.

 Returns and refunds - unwanted items can be returned within 14 working days for a full refund.

-Tamiflu is an antiviral drug used for the prevention and treatment of the influenza virus.
+- Tamiflu is a prescription-only antiviral medicine used for the prevention and treatment of flu caused by the influenza virus.

 How does Tamiflu work?